aylestoneallotments/www.aylestoneallotments.co.uk/index.md

 ---
 layout: hero
 title: Welcome to Aylestone Allotments
-hero-copy: Aylestone Allotments and Leisure Gardeners Society (AALGS) is one of the oldest allotment societies in Leicester.
+"hero-copy": Aylestone Allotments and Leisure Gardeners Society (AALGS) is one of the oldest allotment societies in Leicester.
-hero-image-url: "/website/img/logo.svg"
+"hero-image-url": /website/img/logo.svg
 published: true
 ---

 # Welcome to Aylestone Allotments